310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% bubble Kanata northinking %}
 one of the difficult parts of being an [idol] is that we cannot stay [soft] and [relaxed] forever, yes~?

-i really understand why you admire [mascot characters] so much, midori.
+i really understand why you admire [yuruchara] so much, midori.
 {% endbubble %}

 {% bubble Midori sighdrop %}